In most relationships, women have more power than men.

 And that’s what a man should address first: the way she approaches the issue -and only after he can deal with the issue-.

 Imagine the following:

-(Enters back home with two heavy bags of groceries, places them on the kitchen table)
+(Enters back home, places 2 heavy bags of groceries on the kitchen table)

 Him: here is the shopping, help me store it